Poeschl/Hassio-Addons/rsync-local/DOCS.md

 ### `external_folder`

 The base folder on the external usb drive or usb stick for syncing the folders.
-Sub-folders with the folders from above will be created there
+Sub-folders with the folders from above will be created there.
+This path should not start with `/`.

+### `external_device`

+If you need to pin down a specific device to make your backup too, here is the option.
+Per default the device is `/dev/sda1`.
+Make sure to adjust it when for example running Home Assistant from a external drive.
+The `sda1` will be a partition of the Home Assistant drive.

+If no device is specified all available devices will be displayed in the log.
+No sync takes place without device.

+Available options: `/dev/sda1`, `/dev/sda2`, `/dev/sdb1`, `/dev/sdb2`

 ### `options` (optional)